dailystory/docs/articles/changelog/2020/october.md

 * trigger can refire if sequence id < 0
 * Add ability to add Opt Out information to Search for Dynamic Segments
 * Handle null values in contact doc for isoptout
+* set autoupdate to true for custom weave fields

 ## October 27, 2020
 * Handle deleting leads in automation action